 Previous topics have included; Transitional Justice and Prevention, current challenges of transitional justice, lessons from African experiences, and, a gender perspective on transitional justice, international law, and human rights law amongst others.

-All upcoming events by the Essex Transitional Justice Network are available on the School of Law's event calendar.
+All upcoming events by the Essex Transitional Justice Network are available on the Essex Law School events calendar.